ivanovic/Snes9x4P/README.txt

 using a '+' between the keys.

 SPACE - opens the menu
-q or ESC - exit the emulator
+ESC - exit the emulator
 s - change the current display mode
 Start+R - create a savestate in the currently selected slot Start+L - load the savestate from the currently selected slot